freechat-fun/freechat/freechat-sdk/typescript/PromptApi.md

 const apiInstance = new .PromptApi(configuration);

 let body:.PromptApiDeletePromptsRequest = {
-  // Array<string> | List of promptIds to be deleted
+  // Array<number> | List of promptIds to be deleted
   requestBody: [
-    "requestBody_example",
+    1,
   ],
 };